While Doordash and other delivery gigs are a great way to bring in some extra cash, at some point reality hits.

 The whole point of steps 3 and 4 are to get an idea of what your tax bracket will be and what part of your business profits are taxable.
 And at what percent.

-6. Add up your two taxes to get your total tax impact.
+6. Add your self-employment tax to income tax impact to get total tax impactact.

 Adding your self-employment tax to your income tax impact number will tell you how much higher your tax bill is because of your business.
 It will also give you an idea of how much more you may pay in (or how much less your refund will be).